 Limit caffeine intake.
 Caffeine is a stimulant and not very good for children anyway.
 However, if you don't want your kids up late at night, it's best to limit their caffeine intake after lunch, and none within three hours of bedtime.

-Make sure they eat healthy and have regular exercise.
+Make sure they eat healthily and have regular exercise.
 It's important that your children get plenty of exercise during the day which will help them wind down quicker later at night.
 Healthy eating has been proven to promote quality sleep, and it's important to feed them foods that help them stay active and alert during the day, but allow them to wind down at night.
 Avoid feeding your children fatty foods and processed carbs as these foods will fill them up, but don't contain the vitamins and nutrients needed to produce energy.
-Foods rich in antioxidants, amino acids, vitamins, and protein boost their daily energy levels without being followed with a crash like sugary or caffeinated foods and beverages.
+Foods rich in antioxidants, amino acids, vitamins, and protein boost their daily energy levels without being followed by a crash like sugary or caffeinated foods and beverages.

 Communicate with your children.
 Kids will naturally push back, and getting them on a sleep schedule may be much more difficult than it sounds.
 It's important that you talk with your children about the reasons why they have a specified bedtime and explain how it's meant to help them feel good while they're at school.
 Also, make sure to establish clear rules.
 When going through their bedtime routine, set the limit for the number of stories you will read them, and what time lights out is.

 Practice these tips yourself.
 These tips are not only beneficial to quality sleep in children, but in adults as well.
 Practicing these sleep habits yourself will increase your own energy during the daytime as well as set a positive example for your children.
-Let your kids know that the "back to school sleep program" is for everybody, and that the whole family participates in it.
+Let your kids know that the "back to school sleep program" is for everybody and that the whole family participates in it.

 If you have other questions regarding your children's sleep habits check out some more of our educational articles: